What Do Drywall and Ceiling Tile Installer Do?

 - Assemble or install metal framing or decorative trim for windows, doorways, or vents.

-When polled, Drywall and Ceiling Tile Installers say the following skills are most frequently used in their jobs:
+These are the skills Drywall and Ceiling Tile Installers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.